zunda-pixel/selene/README.md

 swift package plugin --allow-writing-to-directory path/to/directory/on/file generate-env path/to/env_file path/to/GeneratingEnv.swift
 ```

-4. use Secure Key/Value in Project
+4. use Secure Value in Project

 ```swift
 print(Env.clientID)